-This three-part members-only series provides an introduction to the wildfire risk and tools available to reduce risks.
+This three-part series provides an introduction to the wildfire risk and tools available to reduce risks.
 This series acts as a Wildfire 101 tutorial to help IBHS members understand the hazard, why it behaves the way it does, how risks are increasing and what to do to reduce those risks, and what role risk assessment modeling has in preparing for future events.
 Topics include:

 Fire Behavior Triangle